-Prepends the specified AS number to the leftmost end of the path.
+Prepends the last AS a specified number of times to the leftmost end of the path.

 set atomic-aggregate

 Sets the BGP "atomic aggregate" attribute for the route.
 This informs BGP peers that some routing information may not be present due to route aggregation.